How to Set Up Programmatic Advertising

 1. Define Your Campaign Goals

-Before jumping into programmatic advertising, establish clear goals.
+Before jumping into programmatic advertising sem strategy, establish clear goals.
 Are you looking to increase website traffic, boost conversions, grow brand awareness, or re-engage past customers?
 Having specific objectives will guide your strategy and help you measure success.

 2. Identify Your Target Audience